Giacomo Antonio Ponsonelli

 Giacomo Antonio Ponsonelli (1654–1735) was an Italian late-Baroque sculptor.

 Born in Massa Carrara, where he first worked under his father, Giovanni Ponsonelli, a sculptor, in Finale Liguria and Savona.
 He worked in Genoa under his father-in-law Filippo Parodi for many years and was involved in portraiture.
 He accompanied Parodi to Venice and Padua.
 His studio became prolific after Parodi died in 1702.
-He sent statues and reliefs to Albissola, Cadiz, and Lisbon.
+He sent statues and reliefs to Albissola, Cádiz, and Lisbon.
 His portrait of Marcantonio Grillo is in the Albergo dei Poveri in Genoa.
 His pupil, Pasquale Bocciardo (c.
 1710 – c.
 1791), completed posthumously the dramatic high altar for the church of Nostra Signora delle Vigne in Genoa.